stackalchemy/To-do-list/README.md

 ## Tech Stack

 - HTML, CSS , Javascript.
--This project uses **GitHub Actions** to automate tasks like running tests and deploying the app whenever code is pushed to the repository.
+- This project uses **GitHub Actions** to automate tasks like running tests and deploying the app whenever code is pushed to the repository.
 This helps keep the project stable and deployment smooth without manual effort.

 ---